- Threat Assessment Team

 - Outline of Potential TAM Activities

 Middlebury College is committed to maintaining a campus and workplace environment that is safe and secure for all students, staff, faculty, and visitors.
-As part of this commitment, Middlebury has established a Threat Assessment Team (“TAM”), which is empowered to assess risk and, in cooperation with other College teams or offices as appropriate, formulate an appropriate response in situations where an individual’s behavior and/or statements generate concern that he or she may present a threat to the health or safety of others.
+As part of this commitment, Middlebury has established a Threat Assessment and Management Team (“TAM”), which is empowered to assess risk and, in cooperation with other College teams or offices as appropriate, formulate an appropriate response in situations where an individual’s behavior and/or statements generate concern that they may present a threat to the health or safety of others.
 The TAM seeks to mitigate potential risks before they result in harm.

 Nothing in this policy shall be construed to amend Middlebury’s Student Life Policies, the College Handbook, or other applicable Middlebury policies.

 The President appoints the members of the TAM and names its chair, and appoints new or different team members as necessary.
-The TAM reports to the College’s Planning and Preparedness Team and will usually consist of representatives from the Department of Public Safety, Academic Affairs, Dean of the College, Human Resources, Business Services, Information Technology Services, the Library, Communications, Language Schools, Schools Abroad and Bread Loaf programs, and a clinical psychologist from the Parton Center for Health and Wellness.
+The TAM reports to the College’s Executive Policy Group and will usually consist of representatives from the Department of Public Safety, Academic Affairs, Vice President for Student Affairs and Dean of the College Office, Office of the Chief Risk Officer, Human Resources, Business Services, Information Technology Services, the Library, Communications, Language Schools, Schools Abroad and Bread Loaf programs, and a clinical psychologist from the Parton Center for Health and Wellness.
 The College’s legal counsel serves as an adviser to the TAM.
 Members of the TAM are identified in Section IV, below, and in other College publications, as appropriate.
 Other College personnel and outside resources with relevant areas of specialization and responsibility may be called upon to assist the TAM, including but not limited to Commons deans, supervisors, law enforcement agencies, medical personnel, or other outside experts.
 The Office of the President will be kept apprised of the Team’s work as appropriate.

 As appropriate to the circumstances of a particular situation, the Threat Assessment Team may engage in activities that may include, but are not limited to, the following: